 The potential of increased use of offsite construction (also referred to as modern methods of construction or MMC) has been viewed as an opportunity for new build housing development for many years.

-In particular, previous research has shown real potential to support industry and Government to deliver more and more efficient homes, and to help us address challenges including workforce demand and diversity, the need to reduce waste and energy efficiency and improve quality while controlling cost pressures.
+In particular, previous research has shown real potential to support industry and Government to deliver more homes, and to help us address challenges including workforce demand and diversity, the need to reduce waste and increase energy efficiency, and improve quality while controlling cost pressures.

 The Scottish Government already supports delivery of homes across Scotland using a range of offsite methods, from timber frame construction through to fully modular development, and will continue to do through our Affordable Housing Supply Programme (AHSP).
 We will continue to support proven approaches that balance improvements with value – and work with all across the housebuilding sector to achieve Scotland’s net zero ambitions.